Swiftaff/svelte-object-explorer/README.md

 -   array - long arrays are chunked for easier navigation
 -   symbol
 -   function
--   HTML - simplified nested hierarchy of HTML tags and text based on a supplied Node
+-   HTML - simplified nested hierarchy of HTML tags and text based on a supplied Node _NEW_
--   SVELTE blocks - use with rollup-plugin-svelte-explorer to see inline blocks like:
-    -   #component
-    -   #if/else
-    -   #each
-    -   #await

 Manually expand/contract nested objects and arrays, or show all expanded, and hover to highlight elements of the same level.